 Concussion training for coaches

-Estimated reading time: 4 minutes
+Estimated reading time: 7 minutes

 What is concussion?

-• Inability to process or retain information
+- Inability to process, retain, or recall information

-• Distorted vision
+- Distorted or blurred vision

 Concussion Training for Coaches